How we ‘ditched the corporate world’ to lead a nomadic way of life.

 House sitting gives you the opportunity to holiday in between sits.
 We headed off to Kotor and Budva in Montenegro for a few weeks followed by Dubrovnik and Mostar.
 We had the opportunity to work with Sun Gardens Resort, Insider Holidays, Tourism Dubrovnik and Adriatic Holidays for a couple of weeks we were there.
 If you are a wine lover we can recommend that you see our friends at Insider Holidays for their unique Peljesac local wine tours.

-Flying to Bilbao we then worked with the Hotel Gran Bilbao before heading off to Panama on our first ever repositioning cruise.
+Flying to Bilbao we then worked with the Hotel Gran Bilbao before heading off to Panama on our first-ever repositioning cruise.
 Pullmantur exceeded all our expectations on this journey.
-For about the same cost as our daily budget, we travelled for 15 nights, enjoyed Michelin quality cuisine, all-inclusive drink packages, excellent entertainment and a daily fun programme.
-We arrived, not jetlagged, but nicely rested for our next 3-month house sitting assignment in Boquete.
+For about the same cost as our daily budget, we travelled for 15 nights, and enjoyed Michelin quality cuisine, all-inclusive drink packages, excellent entertainment and a daily fun programme.
+We arrived, not jetlagged, but nicely rested for our next 3-month house-sitting assignment in Boquete.